Pauan/rust-signals/README.md

 # What is this?

-This crate provides zero-cost Signals which are built on top of the [futures](https://crates.io/crates/futures) crate.
+This Rust crate provides zero-cost Signals which are built on top of the [futures](https://crates.io/crates/futures) crate.

 What is a Signal?
 It is a *value that changes over time*, and you can be efficiently